-Students' work and school life are regularly captured on digital images and video.
-This is a requirement in documenting the learning progress in student portfolios on Seesaw.
+Each student's work and school life are regularly captured on digital images and video.
+This is a requirement for documenting the learning progress in student portfolios on Toddle.
 In some situations, pictures are used as part of the learning or inquiry cycle to aid in learning and might be posted within a student's classroom.
 Additionally, in many instances, teachers will video or photograph students as part of their assessment process and procedures, documenting student skills or activities as part of the teacher's evaluation or for student self-reflection.
 Situations like these are a condition of enrolment at Clavis.
-Except for images and videos that have been uploaded onto each student's private Seesaw account, all others should be deleted by staff and the school at the end of the year if no longer required.
+Except for images and videos that have been uploaded onto each student's private Toddle account, all others should be deleted by staff and the school at the end of the year if no longer required.
 Without consent, the school does not have the right to retain or use student images beyond teaching and learning purposes.
+See Appendix Five: Digital Acceptable Use Policy and Consent Form.